t4nello/McSwarm/README.md

 Login to Portainer and setup the new password ```http:<ip>/Portainer```, then deploy other stacks

 ## Environment Variables
-Currently only 1 stack needs to setup environment variables to run, which is the minecraft server stack:

 | Parameter           | Description                                                    | Example Value                        | Stack             |
 | :-------------------| :--------------------------------------------------------------| :------------------------------------|-------------------|